Fitness Tips for Seniors with Limited Mobility

 The idea of trying new exercises may seem exciting, but it can also be overwhelming.
 While it is always best to consult a professional, it may also be beneficial to go into a consultation with prior knowledge of exercises that may interest you.
 Below are a few examples of exercises that may be beneficial for seniors with limited mobility.

 Chair Exercises/Yoga – There are many exercises that can be done from a seated position.
 Some of which may be more focused on upper body and core strength.
 If you are able, leg lifts while sitting can be a great exercise for mobility and strength while activating your core.
 There are also many variations for yoga poses while in a chair that are low impact on the joints, improve balance, flexibility, and more.

 Range of Motion – Range of motion refers to your ability to move or stretch a part of your body, such as a joint or a muscle and how far.
 As you age, you experience muscle loss which can contribute to a decrease in range of motion.
 Exercises to increase your range of motion can include side stretches, seated abdominal presses, semi-sits and more.

 Walking – Walking can be a great way to ease into exercise.
 Although it may seem like an obvious choice, it’s important to be mindful of the value in walking.
-Some studies have even found that a decline in walking speed can be an indicator of cognitive decline.

 Listen to Your Body